JohnPHealey/euler/README.md

 # euler
-A collection of programs I have written to solve various programming challenges from Project Euler
+A collection of programs I have written to solve various programming challenges from Project Euler.